voyanceleadership/enneagram-assessment/data/types/type1.md

 typeDigit: "1"
 typeNumber: "One"
 typeName: "The Reformer"
+essenceQuality:
-essenceQuality: "Goodness"
+  summary: "Goodness"
+  explanation: "Ones have an inherent connection to the quality of goodness and perfection.
+They naturally recognize how things ought to be and strive to embody and manifest this ideal in themselves and the world around them.
+This connection to what is 'good' and 'right' gives them a clear moral compass and strong ethical principles."
+briefDescription:
-briefDescription: "Striving for integrity and perfection, Ones seek to improve themselves and the world around them."
+  summary: "Striving for integrity and perfection, Ones seek to improve themselves and the world around them."
+  explanation: "Ones are motivated by a deep desire to live a righteous life and help make the world a better place.
+They believe in the importance of personal integrity and the power of continual self-improvement.
+This drive for betterment extends beyond themselves to their environment and others, as they feel a responsibility to uphold and promote high standards."
+topPriority:
-topPriority: "To have integrity and do the right thing."
+  summary: "To have integrity and do the right thing."
+  explanation: "For Ones, integrity isn't just about honesty—it's about complete alignment between their beliefs and actions.
+They prioritize doing what is right, even when it's difficult or no one is watching.
+This focus on moral correctness guides their decisions and behaviors in all aspects of life."
 secondaryDesires:
-  - "Want to be right"
+  - summary: "Want to be right"
+    explanation: "Ones' desire to be right stems from their deep conviction that there are correct ways of doing things.
+They invest significant energy in understanding and following proper procedures, rules, and principles.
+This desire goes beyond mere correctness—it's about aligning with what they perceive as universal truths and standards."
-  - "improve others"
+  - summary: "improve others"
+    explanation: "The drive to improve others comes from Ones' genuine belief in the potential for everything and everyone to be better.
+They see ideals clearly and want to help others reach these standards.
+However, this desire can sometimes manifest as criticism or perfectionism in relationships."
-  - "uphold high standards"
+  - summary: "uphold high standards"
+    explanation: "Ones believe that maintaining high standards is crucial for creating a better world.
+They see standards not as arbitrary rules but as essential guidelines for achieving excellence and moral rectitude.
+This commitment to high standards applies to their work, relationships, and personal conduct."
+biggestFear:
-biggestFear: "Of being bad, corrupt, or defective."
+  summary: "Of being bad, corrupt, or defective."
+  explanation: "At their core, Ones fear that they might be fundamentally flawed or corrupt.
+This fear drives their relentless pursuit of improvement and perfection.
+The thought of being morally defective or failing to live up to their high standards can be deeply distressing, leading to intense self-criticism and constant self-monitoring."
 secondaryFears:
-  - "Of making mistakes"
+  - summary: "Of making mistakes"
+    explanation: "Ones view mistakes not just as simple errors but as moral failures.
+Their fear of making mistakes stems from a deep conviction that they should always strive for perfection.
+This fear can lead to excessive checking, revision, and self-doubt."
-  - "being wrong"
+  - summary: "being wrong"
+    explanation: "The fear of being wrong goes beyond simple factual errors—it's about being wrong on a moral or ethical level.
+Ones invest heavily in developing strong principles and beliefs, and the possibility of these foundations being incorrect can be deeply unsettling."
-  - "falling short"
+  - summary: "falling short"
+    explanation: "Ones fear falling short of their ideals and standards, seeing such shortcomings as personal failures.
+This fear can drive them to overwork and exhaust themselves in pursuit of perfection."
-  - "being criticized"
+  - summary: "being criticized"
+    explanation: "While Ones often engage in self-criticism, external criticism can be particularly painful because it confirms their worst fears about themselves.
+Their fear of criticism stems from their deep desire to be good and their concern that others might see them as flawed or imperfect."
+atTheirBest:
-atTheirBest: "Ethical, wise, and discerning—act with integrity and inspire others to improve."
+  summary: "Ethical, wise, and discerning—act with integrity and inspire others to improve."
+  explanation: "When Ones are healthy and balanced, they channel their drive for improvement in ways that truly benefit themselves and others.
+They become wise teachers and mentors who can inspire positive change without being overly critical.
+Their strong ethical foundation combined with acceptance and understanding allows them to be both principled and compassionate."
+underStress:
-underStress: "Rigid, judgmental, perfectionistic, and overly critical of themselves and others."
+  summary: "Rigid, judgmental, perfectionistic, and overly critical of themselves and others."
+  explanation: "When stressed, Ones' desire for improvement transforms into rigid perfectionism.
+Their internal critic becomes louder, and they may become harshly judgmental of both themselves and others.
+Their usually constructive drive for betterment can become obsessive and counterproductive."
+wakeUpCall:
-wakeUpCall: "Feeling obligated to fix everything themselves."
+  summary: "Feeling obligated to fix everything themselves."
+  explanation: "When Ones start feeling personally responsible for correcting every flaw and problem they perceive, it's a sign they're becoming unbalanced.
+This compulsion to fix everything can lead to burnout and resentment, as they take on more responsibility than any one person should bear."
+mentalHabit:
-mentalHabit: "Judging others and themselves."
+  summary: "Judging others and themselves."
+  explanation: "Ones' minds naturally evaluate and assess, constantly comparing what is against what should be.
+This habit of judgment, while useful for identifying areas of improvement, can become excessive and exhausting.
+Their inner critic works overtime, noticing flaws and imperfections in themselves, others, and their environment."
+characteristicVice:
-fundamentalFlaw: "Resentment"
+  summary: "Resentment"
+  explanation: "Ones' characteristic vice of resentment emerges from the constant tension between reality and their ideals.
+They can become bitter about having to maintain such high standards while others seem unconcerned with improvement.
+This resentment often remains unconscious, masked by their efforts to be 'good' and their reluctance to acknowledge negative emotions."
+innerStory:
-falseNarrative: "It's not okay to make mistakes."
+  summary: "It's not okay to make mistakes."
+  explanation: "Ones operate under the belief that mistakes and imperfections are unacceptable.
+This inner story drives them to strive for perfection and can make it difficult to forgive themselves or others for human error.
+The narrative that mistakes are morally wrong rather than natural learning opportunities can create significant internal pressure."
+keyToGrowth:
-keyToGrowth: "To live for a higher purpose—remembering that it is your true nature to be wise, discerning, and patient."
+  summary: "To live for a higher purpose—remembering that it is your true nature to be wise, discerning, and patient."
+  explanation: "The key to growth for Ones lies in recognizing that their drive for improvement serves a greater purpose beyond mere perfection.
+When they connect with their essential wisdom and patience, they can maintain their high standards while accepting the inherent imperfection of human existence.
+True growth comes from balancing their ideals with compassion and understanding."
 ---

 [Type Summary]